-The most common causes for calf pain are:
+The most common causes of calf pain are:

 1. Poor blood circulation

-Poor circulation mainly affects sedentary and older people who do not engage in physical activity.
-But it can also affect pregnant women, especially at the end of pregnancy, as well as people who have had surgery recently and are still resting in bed.
-A sore calf in such cases is not a major cause for concern but can leave your feet cold and be uncomfortable to walk on.
+Bad circulation mainly affects people who are sedentary that do no exercise regularly.
+It can also affect pregnant women, especially near the end of pregnancy, as well as people who are on bed rest following surgery.
+A sore calf, in these cases, is not a cause for concern, but it can lead to cold feet and discomfort with walking.

 3. Varicose veins

 People who have may small varicose veins, or just one or two wide and long ones, will often feel calf pain frequently.
 In these cases, the veins will appear more swollen and calves will feel heavy or fatigued.

 What to do: Treatment for varicose veins can be done with compression stockings, medication and exercise.
 Exercise is recommended because it stimulates the heart to pump with more force and it allows the heart to work more efficiently over time.
 Other options include laser therapy, sclerotherapy and surgery.

 Bakers cysts usually appear behind the knee and feel like a sore lump.
 It causes pain with movement of the knee, but it can radiate and be felt in the calf.

 What to do: Bakers cysts are not serious, but they can be very uncomfortable.
 You are advised to use compression stockings, to place cold compresses over the affected area, and participate in physiotherapy.